Interview with Gareth Pretorius, Creative Director

 Can you share with us what initially drew you to the advertising world?
 What were your earliest inspirations?

 Well, it’s an interesting story.
-I had actually studied journalism and wanted to pursue it, but halfway through, I realised that journalism was not about expressing yourself.
+I had actually studied journalism and wanted to pursue it, but halfway through, realised that it was not about expressing yourself.
 It involved a lot of law and was very different from what I had imagined.
-Then I had the opportunity to study advertising, which was more expressive and allowed for opinions and creativity.
-I was good at writing and art, so I entered the field without knowing whether I would be an art director or a copywriter.
-I took both exams, and the lecturer looked up to me and said, “You can do either, but if you study art direction, they might let you write occasionally.
+Then came the opportunity to study advertising, which was more expressive and allowed for opinions and creativity.
+I was competent at both writing and art, so I entered the field without knowing whether I should be an art director or a copywriter.
+I took both exams, and the lecturer looked at me and said, “You can do either, but if you study art direction, they might let you write occasionally.
 If you study writing, they’ll never let you art direct.”
-So, I chose art direction for practical reasons.
+So, I chose art direction.
 Later in life, I evolved to do both.

 But really, a better answer to your question is about the benefits of advertising and why one should be in it.
-Today, there are many options for kids to use their creativity.
+Today, there are many options for people to use their creativity.
 Unlike when Lynette and I were 20, there are many ways to monetise art now.
-Back then, you could either be a starving artist on the street, work for an agency and sell your soul, or work for a place like Jetline.
-Now, they can work for game design companies, launch their own animations, or sell arts and crafts on platforms like Etsy.
+Back then, you could either be a starving artist, work for an agency, or work for a printing place.
+Now, they can work become independent content creators, design for gaming companies, launch their own apps, or sell arts and crafts on platforms like Etsy.
 We don’t have the pull of exclusivity anymore, but we do offer variety.

 If you become a game developer or a conceptual artist, you’ll be doing the same type of work every day.
 The same goes for graffiti artists, fashion designers, etc. The most beautiful thing about advertising is that every day brings something new.
-One day, you’re working on high-level film; the next, you’re figuring out low-level animation.
-You might be crafting two words for a billboard or writing smartly for an SEO article.
+One day, you’re working on high-level film; the next, you’re figuring out typography on a static post.
+You might be crafting two words for a billboard or writing craftily for an SEO article.
 There’s always a different challenge to apply your skills to, and the problem of yesterday is never the problem of today.
 Other industries often face the same problems repeatedly.

 Can you walk us through your creative process when a new campaign comes your way?
 What’s the first thing you do?

 I don’t really have a creative process, at least not in the artistic sense.
-I’m not a holistic artist connected to the universe.
+I’m not a holistic individual connected to the universe.
 I have a very practical approach.
 I do as much research as I can, looking at competitors and their strategies.
-I adhere to some core principles, particularly the TBWA model of disruption.
-Standing out is key, whether you’re a bird among other birds in a tree or a flower in a garden.
+I adhere to some core principles, standing out is key, whether you’re a bird among other birds in a tree or a flower in a garden.
 The same applies to advertising.
 I focus on simplicity and avoid overcomplicating things.
-I don’t believe in a formal creative process, but I always prioritise standing out and having a clear purpose.
+I don’t believe in a formal creative process, but I always prioritise standing out and delivering a clear simple message.

 I don’t have clients; I have partners.
-They know their industry better than I do, just as I know more about communication than they do.
-It’s about working together and leveraging each other’s expertise.
-If I were working with a wine farmer, I wouldn’t lecture him about wine; I’d collaborate with him, respecting his knowledge of his industry and competitors.
+They know their industry better than I do, I know more about communication than they do.
+It’s about working together and leveraging expertise.
+If I were working with a wine farmer, I wouldn’t lecture him about wine; I’d ask with him, respecting his knowledge of his industry and competitors.

-For example, winning a gold at the Louries might earn you, say, five creative points, whereas a shortlisted Cannes entry might be worth 25 points.
-So, a shortlisted entry at one award show can be more valuable than a gold award at another.
-There are many award shows across Africa, like the African Cristal Awards, and a few others that are lovely and recognised creatively but not by the Gunn Report.
-Winning at these shows doesn’t contribute significantly to your standing.
+For example, winning a gold at one of the smaller Award shows might earn you, say, one creative point, whereas a shortlist at a larger entry might be worth 5 points.
+So, a shortlisted entry at one award show can be more valuable than a gold at another.
+Then there are the many award shows that are not recognised in the official rankings at all, they are great for driving creativity and creating a localised standard of excellence ,but simply don’t place you on the big radar.

-I have a lot of respect for D&AD (Design and Art Direction) because they have years where they don’t give out awards if the work isn’t good enough.
-If no good design entries are submitted, they’ll simply not give out awards rather than awarding subpar work.
-Please double-check these figures, but I think you have about a 0.045% chance of winning at Cannes and a slightly higher chance of being shortlisted.
+I have a lot of respect for some of the Award shows especially the ones where they have years when they don’t give out any awards if the work simply isn’t good enough.
+If no good Design entries are submitted, they’ll simply not give out Design awards, rather than awarding subpar work.
+Please double-check these figures, but I think the chances of winning at some of the bigger shows are lower than half a percent.

 So, as a small advertising agency, would you recommend saving up a lot of money to enter the Loeries?

-Look, why should I be judged by a bunch of peers on how good my work is?
+Look, why should be judged by a bunch of peers on how good the work is?
 The public is the real judge.
-If the public and the target audience like the work and it’s effective for the client, that’s what matters.
+If the public and especially the desired audience like the work and it’s effective for the client, that’s what matters.
 Take the Old Spice campaign, “The Man Your Man Could Smell Like.”
 It was incredibly effective and based on a simple insight that had been overlooked for years.
 They realised women buy men’s deodorant, so they targeted their ads at women, leading to a huge increase in sales.
+Insight + Creativity = Results = True ROI.

 Effective work is inherently creative because it stands out.
-Creative awards can shortcut the trust-building process with clients.
+Standing out often requires taking a risk, Creative Awards are a demonstration of the benefits compared to the risk and can shortcut the trust-building process with clients that is needed in order to take those risks.
 If I have a list of awards, I don’t have to convince a client to trust me; the awards do that for me.
 Practically, awards are just a tool for building trust.

 Well, that’s what the client wants.
 They want to see results, not just awards.

-Exactly.
+Awards these days tend to be based on results.
+The two aren’t really divisible as an argument anymore.
 Awards are a shortcut to trust.
 If I have a lot of awards, I don’t need to spend as much time convincing clients of my capabilities.
 The awards do that work for me.
-In the end, what truly matters is delivering results for the client and improving their business.
+The clients are right, in the end, what truly matters is delivering results and improving business, preferably bigger results than were expected for the budget, award worthy work just tends to be a very effective way to do that.

-Another example is the Helios “Re-Sight” campaign, which was shortlisted at Cannes.
+One example is the Helios “Re-Sight” campaign, which was shortlisted at Cannes.
 Even though a shortlist isn’t a trophy, it still counts as an award.
-This campaign was significant because it marked Mauritius’s first awarded presence at Cannes.
-We provided UV-protected sunglasses to 2,500 fishermen who wouldn’t have had access to them otherwise, potentially saving their eyesight.
+This campaign was significant because it marked Mauritius’s first awarded presence at Cannes at the same time we provided UV-protected sunglasses to 2,500 fishermen who wouldn’t have had access to them otherwise, potentially saving their eyesight.
 Combining doing good with creating good publicity for the client and winning awards is very fulfilling.

 Campaign: ENL.
 Helios Eyewear.
 ReSight.